sambitmishra0628/AR-PRED_source/Readme.md

 	The residue IDs must be separated by commas and must correspond to the residue IDs in the PDB file.
 The file name must include the path to the file.

-For predicting active site residues, use the following command.
+For predicting active site residues change directory into the `outputdir` (`cd outputdir`) and run the following command.

 	`$ARPRED_HOME/master_script.pl pdbfile  chain outputdir  1`